oreoluwa-olaleye/Evolving/seasons/ season1/index.md

 Kikuyus were accused of dominance in Kenya.
 Yorubas and Hausas dominated Nigeria’s power corridors.
-This episode explores: _Is it tribalism, or is it colonial leftovers?_
+This episode explores: _Is it tribalism, or colonial leftovers?_

 ---